ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - **Use in the "GIVEN" steps**: first of all, you have to be in a state where the TMC is ``READY`` to start the scan.
-To do so, instead of calling by yourself all the Tango commands and synchronize explicitly (producing this way a lot of boilerplate code which is not the main point of the test), you can use a single line of code that moves the TMC to the ``READY`` state, dealing transparently with
+To do so, instead of calling all the Tango commands by yourself and synchronizing explicitly (producing this way a lot of boilerplate code which is not the main point of the test), you can use a single line of code that moves the TMC to the ``READY`` state, dealing transparently with